ayanonagon/Parsimmon/README.md

 Toolkit
 ----

-The Parsimmon toolkit currently consists of three components: tokenizer, tagger, and stemmer.
+The Parsimmon toolkit currently consists of three components: tokenizer, tagger, and lemmatizer.

 To start using Parsimmon:
 <pre><code>#import "Parsimmon.h"</code></pre>